Stay Connected!!! Full Official Festival 2019 Program/Schedule to be announced within the coming months. See you at the Movies.

-RED NATION FILM FESTIVAL is the only Festival in the world that created ‘The Brando Award’; ‘The Chief Dan George Award’; ‘The Edward R Roybal Award’; The Edward Albert Jr Award in honor of their legacy in film, social and environmental justice.
+RED NATION INTERNATIONAL FILM FESTIVAL is the only Festival in the world thats created and presents annually ‘The Brando Award’; ‘The Chief Dan George Award’; ‘The Edward R Roybal Award’; The Edward Albert Jr Award in honor of their legacy in film, social and environmental justice.

-City of Los Angeles Mayor and Councilmembers: Former City Council President and Mayor Eric Garertti, Former Mayor Antonio Villaraigosa, Mitch O’Farrell, Jose Huizar, Tom LaBonge, Bill Rosendahl, Paul Krekorian, Richard Alarcón, Janice Hahn, Alex Padilla, Ed Reyes.
+City of Los Angeles Mayor (s) and Councilmembers: Former City Council President and current Mayor Eric Garertti, Former Mayor Antonio Villaraigosa, Jose Huizar, Tom LaBonge, Bill Rosendahl, Paul Krekorian, Richard Alarcón, Janice Hahn, Alex Padilla, Ed Reyes.